By JOHN SAKALA

 About 53 Konkola Copper Mines employees and 232 pupils from Nchanga Trust Secondary School were hospitalized following Sulphur dioxide emission from KCM acid plant.

-KCM Corporate Affairs General Manager Eugene Chungu has regretted the incidence which was caused electrical surge.
+KCM Corporate Affairs General Manager Eugene Chungu has regretted the incidence which was caused by electrical surge.

 Mr Chungu said the incident occurred at the Nchanga 500 tonnes per day (TPD) Sulphur Burning Plant where some gas emission affected the plant area and surrounding community resulting in some members of the community being hospitalized for precautionary observation.